 What we don’t: Clunky and less precise than the modern double boots above; stock liner takes a long time to dry.

 If the Scarpa Phantom Tech is the race car of mountaineering boots, the Inverno is the tank.
-Plastic double boots largely have fallen out of favor over the last five years, but you can’t beat them for durability—your feet will wear out before the boot does.
+Plastic double boots have largely fallen out of favor over the last five years, but you can’t beat them for durability—your feet will wear out before the boot does.
 The Inverno is far less technical in nature than an option like the G2 Evo or Phantom series, but it will outlast them all.
 That, and there’s little chance the plastic shell will let moisture seep in.

 If you plan to use this boot for a cold-weather mountain like Denali, we highly recommend that you splurge for a warmer and lighter Intuition liner (keep in mind that this is best done at a specialized mountaineering shop, but many shops will only custom-fit boots that were purchased at their store).
 It’s also highly recommended that you add a Forty Below Purple Haze neoprene overboot if climbing a cold mountain like Denali.
 When these two aftermarket features are added, the cost-benefit analysis between this system and a discounted double boot becomes a little less discernible.
 Regardless, if you aren’t planning on spending much time at freezing altitude or are on a tight budget, the Inverno may be the boot for you.